Birthmark removal

 Skin cancer has become one of the most common cancers in recent years.

-With a regular birthmark check, this risk can be significantly reduced.
-The preventive examination is performed painlessly using a digital reflected-light microscope.
-The reflected-light microscope is a special magnifying glass with light that uses tenfold magnification to look into deeper layers of the skin and detect altered structures of moles.
+With a regular birthmark check this risk can be significantly reduced.
+The screening is carried out painlessly using digital reflected light microscopy.
+The reflected light microscope is a special magnifying glass with light that uses tenfold magnification to look into deeper layers of the skin and recognise altered structures of moles.
 If the diagnosis is uncertain, small tissue samples can be taken or the moles can be removed immediately.

 What features should you look for in a nevus?